We earn commissions from links on this site.

 VPN

-However, it’s not perfect.
-For instance, not all security features (like the kill switch and split tunnel) are available on all operating systems.
-And if you turn off auto-renew, the VPN is limited to 500 MB / day.
+However, not all features, like the kill switch and split tunneling, are available on all operating systems.
+Also, the VPN is limited to 500 MB/day if auto-renew is turned off.

 Password Manager